Informo/specs/content/trust-management/trust-authority.md

 }
 ```

+## Cryptographic private keys getting compromised

+In the event of a trust authority having one or more of its cryptographic
+private keys compromised, it **must** get in touch with every trust authority
+certifying it as trustworthy and follow the same instructions as if it was a
+source ([described here]({{<relref
+"/information-distribution/source#cryptographic-private-keys-getting-compromised">}})).
+Client implementations **must** also take the same considerations regarding
+articles published by the sources the TA certifies as trustworthy (either
+directly or indirectly) as described in that same section.

+In such an event, the compromised trust authority **must** publish new
+signatures for the sources and trust authorities it certifies as trustworthy,
+generated with a non-compromised key (either a new one, or an existing one that
+hasn't been compromised yet).

 ## Client implementations

 In the event of a source being trusted by a TA *A* and blacklisted by a TA *B*,